 Fortunately, I was using BBF when I took this image (I use it all.the.time).
 I was also using a dynamic autofocus mode (Ai-Servo, the equivalent is AF-C if you are a Nikon user).
 Thus, I kept my thumb on the back button all the time, allowing my camera to continuously autofocus and follow the boy’s movement.
 When my index hit the shutter, my thumb was still pressing the back button so both actions happened simultaneously.
 As a result, my focus was spot on.

-So BBF will guarantee a more precise focusing with any image involving a fast movement, like Hayden flying in the air or my boys jumping.
+So BBF will guarantee a more precise focusing with any image involving a fast movement, like Emy flying with her Dad or my kangaroos on the trampoline.

 This is why BBF is very often used by sports photographers, or wildlife photographers (in order to capture a flying bird for example).